Unicity/Chimera/classes/Unicity/VLD/README.md

 VLD has adopted some of its core functionality from behavior tree design in game programming.
-Many of the controls in this language resemble a number of the common task nodes (e.g. the parallel node, the sequence node, and the selector node) from in behavior tree design.
-Program feedback is managed by checking for the number of violations encountered to determine whether a task (which are called statements in VLD) was successfully or failed.
+Many of the controls in this language resemble a number of the common task nodes (e.g. the parallel node, the sequence node, and the selector node) in behavior tree design.
+Program feedback is managed by checking for the number of violations encountered to determine whether a task (which are called statements in VLD) was successful or failed.
+Generally, a statement is considered to have executed successfully if it returns 0 violations and statement is considered to have failed when it returns 1 or more violations.

 ## File